-Supreme Court to hear clash over Trump tax, bank records
+Supreme Court to Hear Clash Over Trump Tax, Bank Records

+WASHINGTON (AP) — The Supreme Court on Tuesday appeared likely to reject President Donald Trump's claim that he is immune from criminal investigation while in office.
+But the court seemed less clear about exactly how to handle subpoenas from Congress and the Manhattan district attorney for Trump's tax, bank and financial records.

-WASHINGTON (AP) — The Supreme Court is taking up President Donald Trump’s bid to keep his tax, bank and financial records private, a major clash over presidential accountability that could affect the 2020 presidential campaign.
+The court's major clash over presidential accountability could affect the 2020 presidential campaign, especially if a high court ruling leads to the release of personal financial information before Election Day.

-The justices are to hear arguments by telephone Tuesday morning in two cases about subpoenas from congressional committees and the Manhattan district attorney.
+The justices heard arguments in two cases by telephone Tuesday that stretched into the early afternoon.
 The court, where six justices are age 65 or older, has been meeting by phone because of the coronavirus pandemic.

-Rulings against the president could lead to the campaign season release of personal financial information that Trump has kept shielded from investigators and the public.
+There was no apparent consensus about whether to ratify lower court rulings that the subpoenas to Trump's accountant and banks are valid and should be enforced.
+The justices will meet by phone before the end of the week to take a preliminary vote on how those cases should come out.

+The justices sounded particularly concerned in arguments over congressional subpoenas about whether a ruling validating the subpoenas would open the door to harassing future presidents.

 The cases resemble earlier disputes over presidents’ assertions that they were too consumed with the job of running the country to worry about lawsuits and investigations.
 In 1974, the justices acted unanimously in requiring President Richard Nixon to turn over White House tapes to the Watergate special prosecutor.
 In 1997, another unanimous court allowed a sexual harassment lawsuit to go forward against President Bill Clinton.